Michal-Atlas/DawnStorm/dawnstorm.md

 - Long Weapons
 - Knowledge - Tactics, Armies, War Codes

+Abilities:

+- **Field Smith**: You have a skill in repairing damaged armour and weapons in the field

 #### Thief

 Skills:

 - Acrobacy
 - Sleight of Hand
+- Stealth
 - Knowledge - Underground

+Abilities:

+- **Acrobat**: You are `Skilled` at acrobacy and may use `Precise`
+- **Always ready**: You have a skill to detect urban ambushes
+- **Cyphers**: Decoding and creating cyphers is now your skill; In addition, you know an underground slang
+- **Dagger Parry**: You can parry with a dagger even after using it for an attack
+- **Underground Connection**: You know a guy
+- **Urban Tracking**: You have a skill for finding out the general location of any notable character

+#### Druid [4 - Acolyte + Hunter]

 #### Mage [3 - Acolyte]

 Skills:

-- Arcane Memory: You are able to completely remember up to two magic circles you've seen at least momentarily
+- **Arcane Memory**: You are able to completely remember up to two magic glyphs you've seen at least momentarily
-- Convenient Magic (A): You may cast spells with up to 5 Mana without spending any
+- **Convenient Magic**: You may cast spells with up to 5 Mana without spending any

 #### Nord [4 - Hunter + Fighter]